ForesightsIT/C2/README.md

 # 1st MLSecOps Project (C2) - High Level Overview

-This is a Machine Learning 'operationalization' project [showcasing the know-how by determining deployments targets, enabling foresights, baselining performance metrics, scaning logs and benchmarking], as part of the ML Engineer for Microsoft Azure Nanodegree Program [ND00333-AZMLND-C2] from Udacit (in order to prepare for Microsoft [Designing and Implementing a Data Science Solution on Azure] Exam DP-100).
+This is a Machine Learning 'operationalization' project [showcasing the know-how by determining deployments targets, enabling foresights, baselining performance metrics, scaning logs and benchmarking], which was part of the ML Engineer for Microsoft Azure Nanodegree Scholarship (preparing for Microsoft [Designing and Implementing a Data Science Solution on Azure] Exam DP-100).

 ### The Problem Statement: